avery-laird/averylaird.com/_posts/2018-05-10-insertions-piece-table.md

 categories: programming piece-table
 ---

 This was a lot harder that I thought it would be (and if you're not sure what "it" is, check out my [last post](http://www.averylaird.com/programming/the%20text%20editor/2017/09/30/the-piece-table/)).
 First, I tried using a red-black tree to store the pieces, similar to the [method proposed](http://e98cuenc.free.fr/wordprocessor/piecetable.html) by Joaquin Cuenca Abela.
 He has already written a very impressive C++ implementation.
-The about red-black trees is that they have a lot of cases to deal with, and (in most situations) perform only slightly better than some alternatives.
+The caveat with red-black trees is that they have a lot of cases to deal with, and (in most situations) perform only slightly better than some alternatives.
 And, as it was once wisely said:

 <blockquote>
   <p>